Sea Buckthorn Contains Over 190 Bio-Active Substances

 As a superfood packed with nutrition it has far and wide ranging benefits.

-Some research has shown that many of the components inside sea buckthorn can protect the cells, modulate stress, modulate the immune system, protect the liver, protect from radiation, support tissue regeneration and help with joint pains.*
+Some research has shown that many of the components inside sea buckthorn berry powder can protect the cells, modulate stress, modulate the immune system, protect the liver, protect from radiation, support tissue regeneration and help with joint pains.*

 It even may help in tooth decay through compounds that keep the mouth clean.*